adrianferre/hack-the-gap/README.md

+# Sirena App simplified

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and it's a simplifications of the Sirena App created for the program Hack The Gap.

-## Available Scripts

-In the project directory, you can run:
+## Install for the first time

+- Run `npm install` in the command line.

+## Run project locally

-> `npm start`
+- Run `npm start` in the command line.

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.